 - Photos: Put together all the photos that you’ve taken.
 Decide what photos will be used and specify where they will be used in your listing.

 - Description: This is the sales copy that is meant to excite buyers.
 Thus, the wording is very important.
-You don’t need a copywriter to do so, though you can always outsource a good one from Upwork.
+You don’t need a copywriter to do so, though you can always outsource good copywriting from Fiverr or Upwork.
 If you’ve never written a copy for real estate before, you can check out some comparable listings and study the structure and the diction of their homes descriptions.
 It should also contain factual information that is not covered in the standard listing data.

 List Your Home on MLS